goreleaser/nfpm/www/docs/cmd/nfpm_completion.md

 # nfpm completion

-Prints shell autocompletion scripts for NFPM
+Prints shell autocompletion scripts for nFPM

 ## Synopsis

-Allows you to setup your shell to completions NFPM commands and flags.
+Allows you to setup your shell to completions nFPM commands and flags.

 ### Bash